2.2 - Requests

 (d) Form

-FOIA requests should thoroughly describe the records sought and include as much identifying information as possible regarding names, dates, subject matter, and location of proceedings.
+FOIA requests should carefully describe the records sought and include specific identifying information such as names, dates, subject matter, and location of proceedings.
 For example, if a request pertains to an alien in removal proceedings, the request should contain the full name and A-Number of that alien.
 The more precise and comprehensive the information provided in the FOIA request, the better and more expeditiously OGC can process the request.

 (f) Fee